zebscripts/AFK-Daily/README.md

 <!-- Uncomment for news -->
 > ## News
 >
 > **Version 2 has been released!** We've completely revamped the script, added various new features and made the script more consistent and powerful.
 Make sure to update in order to make use of it!
+Expect some bugs here and there please, and make sure to let us know in case you find any.
 >
 > Also, [join us on discord](https://discord.gg/Fq2cfqjp8D) to keep up to date with the latest features, as well as for any troubleshooting or updating help.
 >